12 Common Beginner Writing Mistakes You Must Avoid

 Top 12 Common Beginner Writing Mistakes

 Below, you’ll find some common mistakes beginner writers make and how to help avoid them.
 While they are more prevalent for newer writers, some are issues even for more experienced authors.
-The list is in no particular order, as these issues can be problematic.
+The list is in no particular order, as all of these issues can be problematic.
 Without further ado, let’s get into things.

 12. Poor Grammar